Consider the due date

 - Revise the rough draft - 5 days (Do a final edit to check grammar and mechanics)

 - Work on other projects while someone (i.e., SLS Writing Help, professor, tutor, friends, etc.) reviews the paper and offers suggestions for improvement - 7 days

 - Complete the final revisions - 3 days

 - Proofread and print - 1 day before

-Checkout the Research Paper Planner on the USask website.
+Checkout the Assignment Planner on the USask website.
 It is a great system that will help you develp a plan for writing research papers.

 Milestone due dates for each step of the project